sbercloud-terraform/terraform-provider-sbercloud/docs/resources/rds_instance.md

 * `time_zone` - (Optional, String, ForceNew) Specifies the UTC time zone.
   The value ranges from UTC-12:00 to UTC+12:00 at the full hour.

-* `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
-  Valid values are "true" and "false".
-Changing this creates a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the RDS instance.
   Changing this parameter creates a new RDS instance.